-The assessor greets the candidates and instructs them to ask each other questions.
-The candidates ask their partners for personal information about their lives, e.g. past events, present activities and future plans.
-The assessor asks each candidate in turn additional questions relating to personal information, past events, present activities and /or future plans.
+The assessor greets the candidates and invites them to ask each other questions about specific areas in order to report back to the assessor.
+The candidates ask their partners for personal information about their lives e.g. hobbies and interests, home country, past events, future plans.
+Each candidate in turn reports back information about the other candidate.
+The assessor asks each candidate additional questions relating to the topics discussed.
 The assessor brings the task to a close and introduces the second task.

 Task 2.
-Unprepared talk
+Presentation and discussion